Ryan-Pi/aws-test-site/readme.md

 # TODO:
-Edit website front-end to better suit requirements Visitor counter pulls from an AWS DynamoDB instance using AWS Lambda and API Gateway.
+Edit website front-end to better suit requirements Visitor counter pulls from an AWS DynamoDB instance using AWS Lambda with a function URL.
 Terraform
 Github Actions to auto deploy new code on AWS fix close menu button